 Alternatively, grandparents may petition for visitation with a grandchild under Mass.
 Gen. Law Chap.
 119, §39D.
-This law allows courts to grant a grandparent visitation rights if the grandchild's parents are divorced, separated, or unmarried and living apart, or if one parent died.
-Any visitation schedule issued by the court must serve the best interests of the child.
+This law allows courts to grant grandparent visitation rights if the grandchild’s parents are divorced, separated, unmarried, living apart, or if one parent died.
+Any visitation schedule issued by the court must serve the child's best interests.
 When determining the best interests of the child, a judge may review:

 - The relationship between the grandparent and grandchild